When should you consider a nursing home for your loved one?

 For long-term care residents, we ask that you notify the staff and sign the book prior to check out.
 It is the responsibility of the facility to ensure that all residents remain safe and secure while residing with us.
 Those residents paying private pay have no restrictions on the number of days they can use.
-Those residents who are Medicaid, the state will only allow 15 days (a day is within a 24 hour period) a year.
+Medicaid residents are only allowed 15 days (a day is within a 24 hour period) a year by the State.

-For S.T.A.R.
-Unit residents, they can not leave the facility and be checked out, unless there is a scheduled appointment.
+S.T.A.R.
+Unit residents cannot leave the facility or be checked out, unless there is a scheduled appointment.

 What do I do if I have questions or concerns?

 Our primary concern is that you feel comfortable and that your needs and the needs of the resident are being met.
 Please don’t hesitate to ask questions or raise concerns with our staff.
-We are here to make sure you are completely satisfied and to take care of those in the building to the best of our ability and we want to address all issues in a timely manner.
-We have a Social Services Director that you can speak with if you need to address an ongoing issue.
+We are here to make sure you are completely satisfied and to take care of those in the building to the best of our ability.
+We want to address all issues in a timely manner.
+Our Social Services Director that you can speak with if you need to address an ongoing issue.
 Our

-Administrator and Director of Nursing also have an open door policy; however, we encourage you to speak directly to the department supervisors to resolve issues first.
+Administrator and Director of Nursing also have an open-door policy; however, we encourage you to speak directly to the department supervisors first to resolve issues.

 Do you help me find placement if needed after skilled services are completed?